Central Military District

 Military districts of Russia.
 The Central Military District is shown in green.

 The Order of the Red Banner Central Military District (Центральный военный округ) is a military district of Russia.

 It is one of the five military districts of the Russian Armed Forces, with its jurisdiction primarily within the central Volga, Ural and Siberia regions of the country and Russian bases in Central Asian post-Soviet states.
 The Central Military District was created as part of the 2008 military reforms, and founded by Presidential Decree No.1144 signed on September 20, 2010, as an amalgamation of the Volga–Urals Military District and a majority of the Siberian Military District.
 The district began operation on October 21, 2010, under the command of Lieutenant-General Vladimir Chirkin.

 The Central Military District is the largest military district in Russia by geographic size at 7060000 km2 (40% of Russian territory) and population at 54.9 million people (39%).
 The district contains 29 of the 85 federal subjects of Russia: Altai Krai, Altai Republic, Bashkortostan, Chelyabinsk Oblast, Chuvashia, Irkutsk Oblast, Kemerovo Oblast, Khakassia, Khanty-Mansi Autonomous Okrug, Kirov Oblast, Krasnoyarsk Krai, Kurgan Oblast, Mari El, Mordovia, Yamalo-Nenets Autonomous Okrug, Novosibirsk Oblast, Omsk Oblast, Orenburg Oblast, Penza Oblast, Perm Krai, Samara Oblast, Saratov Oblast, Sverdlovsk Oblast, Tatarstan, Tomsk Oblast, Tuva, Tyumen Oblast, Udmurtia, Ulyanovsk Oblast.

-The Central Military District is headquartered in Yekaterinburg, and its current district commander is Lieutenant-General Valery Solodchuk, who has held the position since 15 February 2025.
+The Central Military District is headquartered in Yekaterinburg, and its current district commander is Colonel-General Andrey Ivanayev, who has held the position since 5 August 2026.